trivett/refactoring_intro/instructor_notes.md

 Not less code.
 Usually you end up with more, but its easier to understand and update.

+Before we begin I want to stress that though this little lesson will be delivered in Ruby, refactoring and recognizing code smells is a skill that will serve you in JavaScript, Java, Python or whatever language you happen to be working in.
+It's a programming skill, not a Ruby skill.

 #### 9:35

 > Do I need to refactor?